Globetokenllc/StelexBSC/README.md

 # StelexBSC

-Binance Smart Chain POW Token
+Stelex Lunar is a BEP20 POW Token